Michigan Moves Forward With Online Gambling & Sports BettingCommercial Content | 21+ | T&Cs Apply

 The general trend in the US sports betting industry points towards increased access of online betting platforms and mobile sports betting apps.
 In states with both retail and online sports betting, the majority of the wagers are being placed via the internet.

 Another growing trend is adding online casino gambling to the mix.
 While earlier states rolled out each of these gambling options in phases, additional expansion is likely to address online casino games and sports betting apps in the same vein.

-Tennessee rolled out legal sports betting in November through mobile sportsbook apps.
-Virginia is expected to launch legal online sports betting early next year.
+Tennessee online sports betting rolled out in November through mobile sportsbook apps.
+Virginia sports betting is expected to launch early next year.
 However, neither of these two states are offering online casino apps at this time.

 You can now add the state of Michigan to the list of states with both retail and online casinos and sportsbooks.
 The Michigan Gaming Control Board (MGCB) recently issued approval for 15 online betting and gaming licenses.
 These online platform providers are tied to existing commercial and tribal land-based casinos.

 Pending some additional regulatory requirements, these online platforms are targeting a launch by mid-January.
 Other hurdles to clear include independent testing of these betting platforms.
 Online operators will also have to ensure the integrity of the gaming options offered.